j-broekhuizen/langgraph-fault-tolerance/README.md

-# LangGraph Fault Tolerance Demo
+# LangGraph Fault Tolerance

-This project demonstrates **LangGraph's fault tolerance mechanism** using pending writes to handle partial failures in parallel execution workflows.
+This project demonstrates **LangGraph's fault tolerance mechanisms** through two patterns that handle different types of failures in LangGraph workflows.

+## Overview

+LangGraph provides robust fault tolerance through:
+- **Pending writes** for partial failures in parallel execution
+- **Retry logic with fallbacks** for unreliable operations
+- **State checkpointing** to preserve progress across failures
+- **Intelligent routing** to handle different failure scenarios

-## What is Fault Tolerance with Pending Writes?
+## Demo 1: Partial Failure with Pending Writes (`partial_failure_agent.py`)

+Demonstrates how LangGraph handles **parallel execution failures** using pending writes.

+### What This Solves
 When multiple nodes run in parallel, some may succeed while others fail.
 LangGraph's fault tolerance ensures that:

 - **Successful work is preserved** - Completed nodes' outputs are saved as "pending writes"